-According to the Nasdaq Rule Book, the annual report (submitted for shareholder approval) of a listed company must be published no later than three months after the end of the financial year.
-The audited annual report as approved by the shareholders must be filed with the Danish Business Authority without undue delay after approval, and must be received no later than four months after the end of the financial year.
-Listed companies must disclose half-year financial reports within a recently revised deadline of three months.
+According to the Nasdaq Main Market Rulebook for Issuers of Shares, the annual report (submitted for shareholder approval) of a listed company must be published no later than four months after the end of the financial year.
+The audited annual report as approved by the shareholders must be filed with the Danish Business Authority without undue delay after approval, and must be received no later than four months after the end of the financial year (however, due to the current COVID-19 pandemic and a subsequent health-related ban on gatherings, the practical issues associated with the convening of general meetings and thus approval of annual reports in due time have been addressed temporarily by separate recent legislation extending the deadline for the filing of the annual report).
+Listed companies must disclose halfyear financial reports within three months.
+Quarterly or interim reports and financial statement releases are not mandatory.

 The Financial Statements Act requires that information on how companies apply the principles of corporate governance be included either in the management's review in the annual report, which will be audited by the auditor(s), or posted on the company's website together with a reference thereto in the management's review.
+According to a recent bill, which has, however, not yet been adopted, as of the financial year 2021, the said information must include a policy on data ethics.

-As soon as possible after the publication of inside information listed public limited companies shall make all such information available to investors on the company's website.
+As soon as possible after the publication of inside information, listed public limited companies shall make all such information available to investors on the company's website.